karrick/gosync/README.md

 semaphores on top of channels rather than on either of the other two more performant concurrency primitives available in Go.
-Channels are a beutiful abstraction, but the fact remains that at least in my benchmarks, they are slower than mutexes and condition variables.
+Channels are a beutiful abstraction, but the fact remains that at least in my benchmarks, they are far slower than mutexes and condition variables.

 To recap, at the bottom of the concurrency dependency tree are hardware atomic operations, then integration with the thread